-For additional course information, please contact Mrs Clair-Louise Schofield, Head Teacher HSIE Blue.
+For additional course information, please contact Mrs Claudia Pantschenko, Head Teacher HSIE Blue or Mrs Catherine Latham Head Teacher HSIE Blue (Rel).

 Global Studies

 This course explores Australia's role in a global future.
 We investigate a range of global issues in detail then consider some of the options available to address them.
 In the process we explore how expressions of cultural diversity influence Australia and our interactions with the world.
 This elective links to many Senior HSIE subjects, including Studies of Religion, Society and Culture, Senior Geography and Economics.
 Using a hands-on, student-centred and project-based approach, we explore the big questions.
 These include: